splunk/public-o11y-docs/admin/authentication/SSO/sso-Google.rst

 Before you proceed, review the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integration.

-To configure GCI as an IdP using an Splunk Observability Cloud SSO integration, you must be an administrator for your organization and a super-administrator of your Google domain.
+To configure GCI as an IdP using a Splunk Observability Cloud SSO integration, you must be an administrator for your organization and a super-administrator of your Google domain.
 To learn more, see :new-page-ref:`admin-manage-users`.